splitwise/super_diff/README.md

 It's true that RSpec gives you a difference between the two data structures, but all it really does is call `complex_data_structure.inspect` and `another_complex_data_structure.inspect` and then run the two strings through the ubiquitous unified diff tool that's ordinarily used to find the difference between two text files, which really isn't that helpful.
 So I set out to solve that problem.

-## Why not use Diff::LCS?
+## Why not use Diff::LCS or <insert other tool here>?

 Because Diff::LCS really only works for arrays (as far as I know).
 My goal is for this to work with hashes too (or possibly other Enumerable types).

+As far as other tools, I know plenty of them exist, but from the brief googling I did, I didn't get the impression that any of them are that great or really give any helpful information.
+But feel free to prove me wrong.

+## So what does it do?

+At the moment, it only handles basic types (strings, numbers) and arrays.
+I plan on handling hashes, possibly other enumerables, and possibilities like circular data structures, though.
+I also plan on splitting the output part of the Differ into a separate Reporter class, and making an RSpec matcher.

 ## Can I use it?

-Not at the moment.
-I'm still working on it.
-It doesn't work quite like the above (specifically, I don't have a separate reporter class at the moment), and I haven't handled all the cases yet.
-In fact, it's kind of proof-of-concept right now, so I may change the API or even the name of the project.
+Sure, but keep in mind that this is really a proof-of-concept right now.
+I may change the API or even the name of the project.
 If that's okay with you, feel free to try it out.

 ## I've got an idea about this...